 About the Kent ISD Oral Deaf Parent Teacher Organization

-The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO is a non-profit, 501c3 organization.
-Our organization is run by dedicated parents of children that are a part of the Oral Deaf program.
+The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO is run by dedicated parents of children that are a part of the Oral Deaf program.

 The Kent ISD Oral Deaf/Grand Rapids Oral Deaf PTO provides the extra funding necessary to run a successful schooling program for our students who are deaf or hard of hearing.
 Examples of items that the PTO provides funding for are audiological equipment, Kindermusik services for the preschool programs, specialized training for staff, and multiple Kent ISD Oral Deaf family events.
 Family events include an ice cream social, a gingerbread house decorating party, a carnival, and an end of the year family picnic.